How do I apply for undergraduate on-campus housing?

 What is Themed Housing?

-When can I renew my housing contract for the 2014 -15 academic year?
+I currently live on campus, so when can I renew my housing contract for the next academic year?

 The advance rent program is part of Residential Life’s concerted effort to keep apartment and residence hall spaces open and available to those students who are truly serious about staying on campus.
-This program is a benefit to those who want to remain on campus by keeping spaces available during the room selection process.
+This program is a benefit to those who want to remain on campus by keeping spaces available during the contract renewal process.

 Is Advance Rent just for students renewing their contracts, or is it for new students as well?